-In the presence of FEV1/FVC ratio < 0.7 the assessment of airflow obstruction severity in COPD (note that this may be different from severity of the disease) is based on the post-bronchodilator value of FEV1 (% reference).
-The specific spirometric cut points are proposed for purposes of simplicity (Figure).
+In the presence of FEV1/FVC ratio < 0.7 the assessment of airflow obstruction severity in COPD (note that this may be different from severity of the disease) is based on the post-bronchodilator value of FEV1 (% GLI-Global; see Spirometry section of the GOLD 2025 Report).
+The specific spirometric cut points are proposed for purposes of simplicity (Figure 2.8).